 email: hector [dot] postigo [at] temple [dot] edu

-Lastly, Tarleton Gillespie (from Cornell University) and I recently received funding from the National Science Foundation for a new project on cultural production in the digital age.
-We have some great collaborators from all over the world joining us for this project and are also organizing some workshops.
-We’ve founded a blog, Culture Digitally, which is getting some nice traffic!
+In 2011 Tarleton Gillespie (from Microsoft Research and Cornell) and I received funding from the National Science Foundation for a project on cultural production in the digital age.
+We had great collaborators from all over the world join us for this project founded a blog, Culture Digitally, and it has grown into a wonderful research community.